HugoBastian/GitAndRPractice/Week0/README.md

 - Terminal commands to interact with GitHub
 - Terminal commands to interact with directories

-I will update this file as I learn more
+I will update this folder as I learn more